atufkas/jquery-microtools/README.md

 _Note: idea/project at very early stage_

-jQuery Microtools is a plugin for [jQuery](https://github.com/jquery/jquery) that aims to extend jQuery with some useful functions/psudo-selectors potentially needed... somewhere where fine tuning layouts matters.
+jQuery Microtools is a plugin for [jQuery](https://github.com/jquery/jquery) that aims to extend jQuery with some useful functions/psudo-selectors potentially needed somewhere... let's say: if fine tuning layouts matters.
 It is not officially registered with the jQuery plugin registry yet.

 ## Usage